 - Bleeding.
 Your risk of bleeding complications after an endoscopy is increased if the procedure involves removing a piece of tissue for testing (biopsy) or treating a digestive system problem.
 In rare cases, such bleeding may require a blood transfusion.

 - Tearing of the gastrointestinal tract.
 A tear in your esophagus or another part of your upper digestive tract may require hospitalization, and sometimes surgery to repair it.
-The risk of this complication is very low, but it increases if additional procedures, such as dilation to widen your esophagus, are performed.
+The risk of this complication is very low — it occurs in an estimated 1 of every 2,500 to 11,000 diagnostic upper endoscopies.
+The risk increases if additional procedures, such as dilation to widen your esophagus, are performed.

-You can reduce your risk of complications by carefully following your doctor's instructions for preparing for an endoscopy, such as fasting and stopping certain medications.
+You can reduce your risk of complications by carefully following your health care provider's instructions for preparing for an endoscopy, such as fasting and stopping certain medications.